-Figure 6.1 Chart and Data Tables of an open File 6.2 Import Data files from other recorders than DST can be imported into SeaStar and viewed as charts and tables.
+Figure 6.1 Chart and Data Tables of an open File Import Data files from other recorders than DST can be imported into SeaStar and viewed as charts and tables.
 The imported file must be a text file with the extension DAT, and with SeaStar's conventional DAT file structure.
 See more about data files and headers in the Appendix.
-6.3 Buttons When the chart is opened, buttons related to the chart are displayed.
+Buttons When the chart is opened, buttons related to the chart are displayed.

 Active Series List This button can be useful when working with a multi-sensor recorder, in order to select which parameters to display in the chart.
-For example, when working with a chart displaying temperature, depth and salinity recordings, the user can hide one of the parameter in the graph.
+For example, when working with a chart displaying temperature and depth recordings, the user can hide the depth or the temperature line in the graph.
 Click the button and the following window appears: